tianping020/xueyan-typescript-cli/doc/README.md

-# @xueyan/typescript-cli
+# xueyan-typescript-cli-doc

 ## Introduction

-@xueyan/typescript-cli is a react application.
+xueyan-typescript-cli-doc is a react application.

 The project created by xueyan <yang@xueyan.site>.